wp-plugins/advanced-ads/readme.txt

 * auto inject ads into header, footer and posts
 * display ad in template files (with functions)
 * display ad in post content (with shortcodes)
+* widget to display ads in widget areas (sidebars)
 * display grouped ads based on customizable ad weight
 * use placements in your theme to change ads and groups in template files without coding